Jhaendar/powertools/DEPLOYMENT.md

 1. **Enable GitHub Pages in your repository:**
    - Go to Settings > Pages
    - Select "GitHub Actions" as the source
-   - The workflow will automatically deploy on pushes to the `main` branch
+   - The workflow will automatically deploy on pushes to the `release` branch

 2. **Update the base URL in `vite.config.ts`:**
    ```typescript